Citizenship (Amendment) Act, 2019: Political and legal challenge

+Kerala becomes the first state to challenge the Citizenship Amendment Act (CAA) by filing a plea in the Supreme Court of India under Article 131 of the Constitution.
+Kerala Chief Minister Pinarayi Vijayan affirmed that the Citizenship Amendment Act (CAA) is viewed as divisive and declared its non-implementation in the state, asserting that it treats Muslim minorities unfairly.
+He stated, "All of Kerala will stand united in opposing this communally divisive law."

 The Indian Union Muslim League petitioned the Supreme Court of India to declare the bill illegal.
 The first hearing by the Supreme Court of India on 60 petitions challenging the Act was on 18 December 2019.
 During the first hearing, the court declined to stay implementation of the Citizenship (Amendment) Act, 2019.
 On 22 January 2020, around 143 petitions, including several petitions filed after 18 December 2019 were heard.
-Court again declined the request for stay.
-Bench, presided over by Chief Justice of India SA Bobde indicated that the matter may be referred to a larger bench. a as the next date of hearing.
+The court again declined the request for stay.
 The next hearing was scheduled on 21 April 2020.

 Commentary and petitions

 The foreign intelligence agency of India, R&AW, had expressed concern while deposing in front of the joint parliamentary committee, and had stated that the bill could be used by agents of the foreign intelligence agencies to infiltrate legally into India.
 Former National Security Advisor Shiv Shankar Menon called the incident a self inflicted goal that has isolated India from the International community.

 Harish Salve, former Solicitor General of India, said that the bill does not violate Article 14, Article 25 and Article 21 of the Constitution of India.

 A group of prominent individuals and organisations from around 12 countries representing minorities of Bangladesh released a joint statement in which they described the Act as "humanitarian" provision through which India has "partially fulfilled" its obligations towards the minorities of Bangladesh, Pakistan and Afghanistan.
 The National Sikh Front – a group representing the Sikhs in Jammu and Kashmir, stated that it supports the Act because it will help the Sikh refugees in India who left Afghanistan.

 A petition opposing the bill was signed by more 1,000 Indian scientists and scholars.
 The petition stated that "The use of religion as a criterion for citizenship in the proposed bill" was "inconsistent with the basic structure of the Constitution".
 A similar number of Indian academicians and intellectuals released a statement in support of the legislation.
 The petition stated that the act "fulfills the long-standing demand of providing refuge to persecuted religious minorities from Pakistan, Bangladesh and Afghanistan".

 Historian Neeti Nair commented that the Citizenship (Amendment) Act and the National Register of Citizens represent steps towards a "Hindu Rashtra" that should be "summarily dismissed both by the people and by the courts".
 Similar views were also expressed by social activists such as Harsh Mander, Indira Jaising. and media houses National Herald and The Caravan.
 The Japan Times termed the Act as "Modi's project to make a Hindu India".